 My Personal Reflection on Perspective

-Changing my perspective was a turning point in my coaching career.
+Changing my perspective was a turning point in my practice career.
 Early on, I realized that my own fixed views were limiting my ability to connect with clients and adapt to their unique needs.
-Embracing a neuroscience-based approach to perspective helped me become more empathetic and innovative in my coaching methods.
+Embracing a neuroscience-based approach to perspective helped me become more empathetic and innovative in my practice methods.

 This journey deepened my understanding of how powerful perspective is, not just as a concept but as a lived experience shaped by our brains.